flaviomaa/SignalDesk/README.md

 ## Why this project matters to me

-I built SignalDesk as a practical project to combine topics that interest me most:
+I built ComplianceMonitoringTool as a practical project to combine topics that interest me most:

 - automation
 - regulatory monitoring